vladimirjankov/OpenCL-image-processing-and-matrix-multiplication/README.md

 Works in local work grup size of 16 x 16.
 Slower the the mat_block_mul execution.

 ## Results
+The result of the algorithm can be seen in the following images.
 ### Image processing:
 ####  Original image
 <img src="https://github.com/vladimirjankov/OpenCL-image-processing-and-matrix-multiplication/blob/master/Image%20processing/images/grayscale.jpg?raw=true" alt="Grayscale image" width="350"/>